-Your Major Could Make You a Great Auditor — Here’s How.
+Your Major Could Make You a Great Auditor: Here’s How.

 Most people think an internal audit job is only for accounting majors.
-But in 21+ years in this profession, I’ve learned something surprising:
+But in 21+ years in this profession, I’ve learned something surprising: Some of the most effective auditors never studied accounting.

 If you’re curious, analytical, organized, or love understanding how organizations really work, your major might make you a stronger auditor than you realize.